pseudodan/COVID19-Data-Analysis/README.md

 3. Open the project in IntelliJ.

-   1. In the verifyState method, modify the file path to reflect the absolute file path of where the USA_States.txt file is located (e.g. your respective downloads directory).
-Once this is done, select the play button in IntelliJ near the top right of the screen to run the maven package config to compile the project.
+   1. Ensure the .txt files in the root of the repo are in the /root dir

       **Note:** If you have issues compiling the project, open your terminal and navigate to the root project directory and compile it using maven.

       ``` bash
       $ cd ~/IdeaProjects/COVID19-Data-Analysis
       $ mvn compile
+      $ mvn package
       ```

    2. File > Project Structure > Artifacts > navigate to the directory where the jar is located in the project dir